Xtra-Computing/DeltaBoost/README.md

 # DeltaBoost Documentation
+**News**: DeltaBoost has won the [Honorable Mention for Best Artifact Award](https://sigmod.org/sigmod-awards/sigmod-best-artifact-award/) in SIGMOD23!

 DeltaBoost is a machine learning model based on gradient boosting decision tree (GBDT) that supports efficient machine unlearning, which is published on [SIGMOD 23](https://dl.acm.org/doi/abs/10.1145/3589313).
 We provide two methods to reproduce the results in the paper: a master script and a step-by-step guide.
 The master script will automatically download the datasets, build DeltaBoost, run the experiments, and summary results.
 The estimated execution time of the master script is a week.
 The step-by-step guide will show how to run each experiment in the paper.

 **Contents**